scalatest/scalatest-play/README.md

 scalatest-play
 ==============

-Example Play Project using ScalaTest
+Example Play Project using ScalaTests

+Note: This is a work in progress, not quite finished yet.